sameerkumaragrawal/GEM/README.md

 ★ Add a cash transfer transaction (cash return) involving 2 individuals
 ★ Provides a possible solution for settlement
 ★ View and filter history of events and cash transfers for one or all members
 ★ View each individual's total payment and consumption within the group
+★ Edit, delete and restore previous events

 Whats New
 ==========